HLCaptain/jay-android/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=HLCaptain_jay-android&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=HLCaptain_jay-android)

-Driver behaviour analytics app.
+In short, Jay is providing data to decide on local problems and in the transportation field.
+Jay should be easy to use and available to have as much impact as possible.

 ## 🚧 Under development 🚧

-I am currently porting from XML ➡ [Jetpack Compose] and besides only rewriting the whole UI from scratch,
-I had to switch architectures as well from [RainbowCake] 🎂 ➡ [MVVM].
+I am currently porting from XML ➡ [Jetpack Compose] and besides only rewriting the whole UI from scratch, I had to switch architectures as well from [RainbowCake] 🎂 ➡ [MVVM].

 A few technologies and features that is ported or will be present: